 “The opposite of addiction is not sobriety, it is human connection.” - Johann Hari

 Addiction is part of many people’s lives.
 Whether we are addicted to our devices, sugar, food, work, alcohol or drugs, most of us use something to numb any pain or discomfort we experience.
 Addictions take us away from the present self which is composed of a historical self that we may not be able to bear.
-I agree with Gabor Mate who explains that addiction is the secondary problem, the primary problem is the pain and that is what I believe we need to focus on in therapy if we are to heal.
+We agree with Gabor Mate who explains that addiction is the secondary problem, the primary problem is the pain and that is what we believe we need to focus on in therapy if we are to heal.

-I offer both psychotherapy and yoga therapy as complementary strategies to move towards more presence and the integration of trauma symptoms into the narrative of the self.
+We offer both psychotherapy and yoga therapy as complementary strategies to move towards more presence and the integration of trauma symptoms into the narrative of the self.